FuelLabs/fuels-ts/apps/docs/src/guide/wallets/signing.md

 Similar to the sign message example, the previous code used `Signer.recoverAddress` to get the wallet's address from the transaction ID and the signed data.

-When using your wallet to submit a transaction with `wallet.sendTransaction`, the SDK already handle these steps related to signing the transaction and adding the signature to the `witnesses` array.
+When using your wallet to submit a transaction with `wallet.sendTransaction`, the SDK already handles these steps related to signing the transaction and adding the signature to the `witnesses` array.
 Because of that, this can be skipped in most cases:

 <<< @/../../docs-snippets/src/guide/wallets/signing.test.ts#signing-3{ts:line-numbers}